Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Semidefinite relaxation

 \subsection{SDPs for general cluster structures}

-The SDP formulation can be easily extended to general cases with an arbitrary number of clusters.
-When cluster sizes are known, the convex relaxation introduced in \eqref{eq:SDP_unequal_known} still applies to $\bm{M}^*$ in principle, and we can formulate an SDP relaxation as
+Our SDP formulation can be easily extended to general cases with an arbitrary number of clusters.
+When the sizes of $K$ clusters are known, the convex relaxations introduced in \eqref{eq:SDP_unequal_known} still apply to $\bm{M}^*$ in principle, and we can formulate an SDP relaxation as

 When the cluster sizes are unknown, an SDP similar to \eqref{eq:SDP_unknown} can be designed as: